 Be guardian of your children

 While a non-deceased parent will generally continue to raise your child/children, wills lawyers work with you to appoint a guardian of your children.
 You do this in the event that the other parent passes before you.
 People often pick a trusted friend or family member.
 The key importance with setting this up is ensuring your children’s upbringing in a manner consistent with what you want.
 For example, relevant considerations include religion, education, morals, ethics, etc..
 Learn more about wills after you have had children.
 In addition, we often add guardians for people with no children in case they become guardians of minors at a future date.

 Administer a trust for minor beneficiaries, spouses and others

-Your will can set up a trust to ensure that a minor beneficiary, spouses, disabled beneficiaries, spendthrifts, etc receive their inheritance when they are ready to responsibly manage it.
+Lastly, your will allows you to set up a trust to ensure that a minor beneficiary, spouses, disabled beneficiaries, spendthrifts, etc. receive their inheritance when ready to responsibly manage it.
 Our testamentary trust lawyers help you set up those trust provisions.
-While your estates assets can be used for education and day to day living, many people prefer to leave the bulk of their estate to minors at an age over 18 (Alberta), when people are financial responsible or have the income from assets go to one person and the capital to another.
+While permissible for your estates assets use for education and day to day living, many people prefer to leave the bulk of their estate to minors at an age over 18 (Alberta).
+In most cases, older ages reflect when people are financial responsible or have the income from assets go to one person and the capital to another.

 With the change in will legislation, so were the rules surrounding wills changed.
 Many of our clients’ will were drafted under the old laws.
 In some instances, the effect on their estate necessitates a change to their will.
 While our lawyers are happy to review your will, often a more cost effective solution is the redrafting of a will from scratch.
 This ensures that we resolve drafting issues without the expense of the review.
 We also then ensure that your current wishes are reflected in your estate plan.